tompee26/KotlinBuilder/README.md

 ```

 ### Value Provider
 Use `@Optional.ValueProvider` to explicitly provide a default value provider. `@Optional.ValueProvider` requires an implementation of `DefaultValueProvider<T>` to generate a custom default value during runtime.
 If the type is not consistent with the provider type, this will return an error.
+This will override any given `@Optional.Provides`
 Note that the default value is evaluated at builder instance creation.

 ```kotlin